 Before permission to film is given, the person or organisation doing the filming must agree to a number of conditions.
 Many of these conditions are intended to protect the items being filmed from accidental damage.

-To avoid disturbing other users of the Pictures Collection, filming generally needs to take place before 9am or after 5pm.
-We need to know how many people and cameras and lights you are bringing, and how many power points you will need, so we can plan whether the filming should take place in the Pictorial Reading Room or in another area.
+To avoid disturbing other users of special collections material, filming generally needs to take place before 10am or after 5pm.
+We need to know how many people and cameras and lights you are bringing, and how many power points you will need, so we can plan whether the filming should take place in the Special Collections Reading Room or in another area.

-Pictures staff will generally handle the material and place it in position for you.
+Staff will generally handle the material and place it in position for you.
 If you need to handle original material you must wear white gloves if requested.
-The gloves will be supplied by Pictorial staff.
+The gloves will be supplied by staff members.

 - should not be so close to the material that if they tip over they would fall on it